contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/01_get-started/03_subscribe.md

 # Payment methods

-In order to updgrade your plan from the **Free** plan, you need to enter your credit card details.
+In order to upgrade your plan from the **Free** plan, you need to enter your credit card details.

 To add a payment method to your account, click on your name on top right of your screen and select **My account**.